Amichai Chikli: Diaspora Affairs Minister

 As part of his position, he met leaders and rabbis in the diaspora from the Reform, Conservative and Orthodox communities.
 He met Rick Jacobs, president of the Union for Reform Judaism in the United States.
 He also met leaders of the Orthodox Union, the Jewish Federations of North America and Agudath Israel of America.

 In January 2023, at the Israeli American Council's conference in Texas, he discussed proposals to amend the grandchild clause of the Law of Return.
 He expressed concern that a high number of recent immigrants from former Soviet Union countries are not connected to Judaism and that many do not settle long-term in Israel.
 He announced that diaspora Jewry would be involved in any process to revise the law and that he supports compromise.

 In 2023 Chikli launched a new initiative, Project Aleph Bet in collaboration with the Jewish Federations of North America to invest $40 million in the training of North American Jewish day school teachers.
 His ministry also launched the UnitED program, used by 650 Jewish day schools around the world.
-The program aims to strengthen Jewish identity, increase literacy regarding Israel and Zionism, build resilience amid anti-semitism and bring participants closer to their diaspora Jewish communities.
+The program aims to strengthen Jewish identity, increase literacy regarding Israel and Zionism, build resilience amid antisemitism and bring participants closer to their diaspora Jewish communities.

-Since the 7 October Hamas-led attack on Israel in 2023, his ministry has sent twelve delegations of the families of the Israeli hostages in Gaza to countries around the world.
+Since the October 7 attacks in 2023, his ministry has sent twelve delegations of the families of the Israeli hostages in Gaza to countries around the world.
 The delegations have spoken in countries such as Mexico, Australia and Japan to raise awareness of the plight of their relatives and have also met with heads of state.
 As part of these delegations, the father of hostage Noa Argamani visited Japan and met with Yoko Kamikawa, the Minister for Foreign Affairs of Japan.
 Upon learning of Noa's survival and return to Israel, she and her father were invited to Tokyo at the invitation of the Israeli Ambassador to Japan and the US Ambassador to Japan, Rahm Emanuel.

 His ministry also led over 100 civil initiatives since the attacks, allocating tens of millions of shekels to projects such as the Nova music festival exhibition, The Moment Music Stood Still.
 The touring exhibition in the United States memorializes the memory of the victims of the Nova music festival massacre.
 The exhibition attracted over 100, 000 visitors per month in New York.
 His ministry also launched a platform of information documenting concerning the 7 October attacks.